murphye/spring-boot-hardened-java-container/README.md

 ```

 As you can see, there are no vulnerabilities found when using the latest version of Spring Boot and the Chainguard [JRE base image](https://console.chainguard.dev/org/welcome/images/public/image/jre/versions#/).
-Currently, the Chainguard image is the only available JRE image with 0 vulnerabilities.

 ## Bonus: Run `gype` against CycloneDX SBOM